aluedtke7/dlna_player/README.md

         -w /home/builder/app/flatpak flutterpack:1.0.0 "./build-flutter-app.sh"

 ### Local install
-In order to run the flatpak app, you need to have the following runtime installed on your local machine:
+To run the flatpak app, you need to have the following runtime installed on your local machine:

     flatpak install org.freedesktop.Platform/x86_64/23.08

 Now install the app locally:

+    cd flatpak
     flatpak install --user de.luedtke.dlna_player.flatpak

 If you want to remove it: